 There is no specific or adequate way to describe the flavour and taste of this blend.

-A melange of flavours in just a spoonful you have to try the spice first to justify the taste.
+Using panch phoran masala in dishes, adds a melange of flavours in just a spoonful.
+You have to try the spice first to justify the taste.

 The uses of Panch phoran is easy, simple and varied.
 If you happen to be a beginner cook and struggle with ideas to add a little flavour oomph to your dishes be it stir fries, curries, roast or stews then this is one versatile spice with multiple uses.